 Holger M Peters is a Transfer Pricing Partner of KPMG's office in Hamburg and heads KPMG's Global Transfer Pricing Services team in Northern Germany.
 In addition, Holger is the National Leader of KPMG's Global Transfer Pricing Dispute Resolution practise in Germany.
-Before joining KPMG in 2004 Holger has gained professional experience in the tax and legal practise of a Big Four firm in Dusseldorf.
+Before joining KPMG in 2004 Holger has gained professional experience in PwC's tax and legal practise in Dusseldorf.

 Holger's main focus is on transfer pricing risk management and dispute resolution, i.e. setting up tax compliance management systems (Tax CMS), negotiating Advance Pricing Agreements (APA), Mutual Agreement Procedures (MAP) as well as tax settlements in local tax audits.
 His projects comprise dozens of bi- and multilateral APA (including renewals), MAP, and EU arbitration procedures as well as pan-European documentation projects and numerous tax audits, including pre-audit strategic consulting, joint audits, appeals and litigation in the German Tax Courts.
 Together these projects cover countries in Europe, the Americas and the Asia-Pacific region.

 His wide industry experience includes projects in the Consumer Products & Retail business, Transportation & Logistics sector, Automotive industry, Healthcare & Pharmaceutical sector, Energy & Resources industry as well as in the Technology sector.